 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be difficult to talk about, because it requires you to balance what you believe you’re worth with what your employer believes they’re able to pay.
-But, if it’s done correctly, it can be an enjoyable experience for both parties, resulting in a better salary for the employee and greater engagement of the employee in their job.
-Here’s how to bargain your salary in confidence.
+Negotiating a salary can be an extremely difficult process, since it requires you to balance what you believe you’re worth with what the employer thinks they’re able to afford.
+If done properly it could be positive for both the employer and employee, which results in a higher pay for the employee as well as greater employee engagement in their work.
+Here’s how to negotiate your salary confidently.

 Principal Takeaways

-- Before you make a salary offer, research market rates and industry standards to ensure your salary proposal is realistic.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary request is realistic.

-- Collect information through connecting with colleagues through online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Get information from socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Create talking points ahead of time, including education & accreditation, years of relevant knowledge, accomplishments and achievements with a unique set of skills and abilities, industry expertise, and the potential for further training.
+- Prepare talking points ahead of time, including education & certifications as well as years of relevant knowledge, accomplishments and achievements as well as unique skill sets and abilities, industry expertise, and training potential.

 - During negotiations, be assertive and confident, yet flexible and open-minded.
-Highlight tangible results that you have achieved in previous roles.
+You should highlight tangible results you achieved in your previous roles.

 Do your research

-Before entering into any salary negotiation, you need to conduct a thorough investigation of the market and standards in the industry to make sure your salary offer is realistic.
-Things that may affect the amount you are offered could be levels of experience level, company size as well as location. (?).
-A great method of gathering information is through networking with colleagues and others who are in the same area of work.
+Before you enter any salary negotiation, it’s important to do thorough research on current market rates and industry standards to make sure that your salary proposal is realistic.
+The factors that could affect this may include levels of experience levels, the size of your company and the location of the company. (?).
+A great method of gathering information is to make connections with colleagues or others within your area of work.

 Research Online

-Learn more by talking to people who have had similar positions, or contacting them through professionals networks and brainstorming with members of professional organizations.
+Get insight from talking to people who have had similar positions, or contacting them via professional networks and brainstorming with members within professional organizations.

-Here are a few examples of things you might consider during your salary negotiation:
+Here are a few suggestions of things you may want to consider to include in your salary negotiation:

 - Years of relevant experience